kkensuke/myjb/_build/html/_sources/programming/github/github.md

 -->

 ### Create a new repository
-First, make a repository on GitHub website without initializing.
+First, make a repository on the GitHub website without initializing.
-Second, execute the commands below on your local computer
+Second, execute the commands below on the local computer

 ```
 [mkdir project_name]